 Nobody cares how much you know until they know how much you care.

 When I was a young teacher working at an inner-city school, my principal would write that same quote on top of the faculty newsletter each week without fail.
 I'd wonder: Why the same one again and again?
 Is she just too lazy to find another?
 It wasn't until years later, when I had a child of my own with autism, that I understood how profound those words were and how they're key to all we do as educators and as parents.

 I attended many IEP meetings over the years—some as a teacher and some as a mother—where the fundamental element of compassion was lacking.
-Those meetings were unproductive: alienating parents and frustrating teachers.
-They made me wonder: How can we improve IEP meetings so students get the special education services they need, moms and dads become involved in the process, and classroom teachers aren't overburdened?
+Those meetings were unproductive: alienating for parents and frustrating for teachers.
+They made me wonder: how can we improve IEP meetings so students get the special education services they need, moms and dads become involved in the process, and classroom teachers aren't overburdened?
 With that in mind, I came up with these five basic elements that parents should insist upon for optimal success: